 Figure captions

 Fig. 1.
 Capelin stock area in NAFO Divisions 2J3KL including the embayments of Newfoundland, Canada.
 Included are the acoustic survey tracks conducted in October 1983 by Canada in Div.
-2J3K (see Miller and Carscadden 1983 for more details), November 1991 by the USSR in Div.
+2J3K (see Miller and Carscadden 1983 for more details), June 1991 by the USSR in Div.
+3LNO (see Bakanev 1992 for more details), November 1991 by the USSR in Div.
 2J3K (see Bakanev 1992 for more details), and May 2018 by Canada in Div.
 3L (offshore) and Trinity Bay (inshore) (DFO, unpublished data).

 Fig. 2. (a) Capelin biomass estimated from the seasonal inshore acoustic survey in Trinity Bay, NL, Canada.
 The May values are for the main portion of Trinity Bay only, while the other months surveyed the entire bay, including the arms and headland (note the log scale); and (b) capelin maturity stage composition (n = 5319) and (c) capelin age composition (n=864) sampled in the seasonal inshore acoustic surveys in Trinity Bay in 2003-05.
 S/R is spent/recovering, Mat. is maturing, and Imm. is immature.